djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 [djzager/ansible-role-nginx-k8s](https://github.com/djzager/ansible-role-nginx-k8s)
 or on Ansible Galaxy at [djzager/nginx_k8s](https://galaxy.ansible.com/djzager/nginx_k8s).

-# Starting Slow with YAML
+# The File Lookup Plugin

-While it may be easiest at the start to simply write a Playbook, developing a Role gives maximum reusability.
+Developing a Role for this application gives maximum reusability.
 Create the project using `ansible-galaxy`:

 ```shell
 # In meta/main.yml I will make the role_name nginx-k8s